 Increase ROAS by Using Algorithmic (Look-Alike) Models in Audience Manager

-The real power of Audience Manager's Look-alike Modeling comes when you seek to expand your baseline audience against a quality, brand new set of users from 2nd and 3rd party data sources.
+The real power of Audience Manager's Look-alike Modeling comes when you seek to expand your baseline audience against a quality, brand new set of users from second party and third party data sources.
 In this tutorial, learn the steps needed to create a model from this data.

-Enable 2nd or 3rd Party Data Streams from the Audience Marketplace
+Enable Second Party or Third Party Data Streams from the Audience Marketplace

-In order to use 2nd and 3rd party data in a look-alike model, we first have to enable this data into your Audience Manager interface.
-Adobe has a large number of 2nd and 3rd party data providers from which you can choose.
+In order to use second party and third party data in a look-alike model, we first have to enable this data into your Audience Manager interface.
+Adobe has a large number of second party and third party data providers from which you can choose.
 These are available for you in a self-serve interface in AAM, via the Audience Marketplace.
 Navigate to the Audience Marketplace and browse through the possibilities.
 The following video will show you how to do this, including how to enable free “try before you buy” streams, so that you can lock in on the data that will be most useful to your organization before you commit to the data provider’s pricing.

 Identify/Create an ideal user (conversion) trait or segment